English Language Arts Materials Collections for Instructionally Embedded States

 one hat or hat represented in a tactile graphic

-one shirt or shirt represented in a tactile graphic
+one jacket represented in a tactile graphic

 one symbolic representation of a ball